bonedaddy/go-compound/README.md

 * Retrieve account health
 * Retrieve supply interest earned for a particular token
 * Retrieve borrow interest owed for a particular token
+* Retrieve a list of addresses that can be liquidated

 # Long Term Goals